Chuksexcel/alx-system_engineering-devops/0x19-postmortem/README.md

 From 09:25 AM to 10:15 PM  WAT, a request to nginx web server failed on port 80, thus resulting in an empty response message 204.
 The Websites that rely on nginx application web servers were not able to spin up it’s content which resulted to empty responses

-### Timeline (all times East Africa Time)
+### Timeline (All time West African Time)

-09:25 AM EAT: Nginx Configuration push starts\
+09:25 AM WAT: Nginx Configuration push starts\
-09:45 AM EAT: Beginning Outage\
+09:45 AM WAT: Beginning Outage\
-09:46 AM EAT: Get request failed\
+09:46 AM WAT: Get request failed\
-09:58 AM EAT: Alerted by User\
+09:58 AM WAT: Alerted by User\
-10:07 AM EAT: Failed Configuration fixed\
+10:07 AM WAT: Failed Configuration fixed\
-10:10 PM EAT: Nginx server Restart\
+10:10 PM WAT: Nginx server Restart\
-10:15 PM EAT: status 200 for all requests.
+10:15 PM WAT: status 200 for all requests.

 ### Root Cause